TV Entertainment Centers

 Before

-The centerpiece of the project was the dramatic two-story staircase wall.
-As you can see in this before photo, it was a pristine but utterly bare expanse of white drywall — impressive in scale, but doing nothing to anchor the home's modern-transitional aesthetic.
-The goal: a full grid-pattern board and batten accent wall, painted deep black, that would make this entry feel curated and intentional from day one.
+The centerpiece was the two-story staircase wall.
+The before photo shows it: a pristine but completely bare expanse of white drywall.
+Impressive in scale, doing nothing for the home's modern-transitional look.
+The plan was a full grid-pattern board and batten accent wall, painted deep black, so this entry would feel considered and intentional from day one.

 The Challenge